lfelipecas/pulsar-classification-mlp/README.md

 ### Requirements

-To run the project locally, you will need the following Python libraries:
+To run the project locally, you will need Python 3.919 and the following Python libraries:
 - `tensorflow`
 - `scikit-learn`
 - `pandas`